ant-design/pro-chat/docs/guide/umi.en-US.md

 ## Integrate with umi

 In the R&D scenario of the backend, [umi](https://umijs.org/)It is a very good choice.
-The integration of ProEditor and umi is very easy.
+The integration of ProChat and umi is very easy.
 After installation, it can be used directly.

 ```bash
 npx create-umi@latest